Our pediatrician heard a murmur in our child and has recommended that we see a pediatric cardiologist. What happens next?

 Generally, a child with an innocent heart murmur will be discharged from further cardiology follow up.

-How common are innocent murmurs?
+How common are innocent heart murmurs in children?

 Innocent murmurs are very common!
 Some pediatric cardiologists estimate a heart murmur can be heard in 90 percent of children with anatomically normal hearts between the ages of 4-7 years.